letsencrypt/website/docs/account-id.md

 not record the account ID, you can retrieve it by submitting a new registration request with the same key.
 See the [ACME spec for more details](https://github.com/ietf-wg-acme/acme/blob/master/draft-ietf-acme-acme.md#registration).
-You can also find the numeric form of your ID in the Boulder-ID header in the response to each POST your ACME client makes.
+You can also find the numeric form of your ID in the Boulder-Requester header in the response to each POST your ACME client makes.